-Class Fee: $25 Students supply Exploring Creation with Biology, 2nd edition
+Supply Fee: $25 Students supply Exploring Creation with Biology, 2nd edition

-Bug Out!
-Art and Science-FULL (ages 6-10) A one-semester class Mindy Nickla
+Bug Out FULL (ages 6-10) Mindy Nickla

 Bugs are beautiful!
-In this class – part art, part science – we’ll zoom in close to examine a variety of insects under low-powered microscope.
+In this class – part art, part science – we’ll zoom in close to examine a variety of insects under a low-powered microscope.
 Beetles, butterflies, grasshoppers, and dragonflies are only a few of the many insects that we’ll discuss each week before turning our attention to an insect-themed art project that celebrates their unusual shapes and extraordinary colors.
 To create our masterpieces, we’ll use watercolors, tempera paints, mixed media design, creative and precision drawing, as well as chalks and modeling clay.

-Time: 11am-FULL Cost: $85 Class Fee: $15 Students should supply a paint smock.
+Time: 11am: FULL Cost: $95/$85 for volunteers Supply Fee: $15 Students should supply a paint smock.

-Car Mechanics (ages 12-adult) A one-semester class Jessica Donahoo
+Car Mechanics FULL (ages 12-18) Jessica Donahoo

 Want to know how your favorite hot rod gets down the street?
 We are going to get down and dirty by taking apart an actual engine to see how it works.
 We are going to spend the semester learning about all the internal parts of an engine and having them in our hands, seeing just how they work and why we do maintenance on our cars to keep them running.

-Chemistry (ages 15-18) The first semester of a year-long class Kevin Burge
+Chemistry (ages 15-18) Kevin Burge

-A math-intensive high school course that gives students a rigorous foundation in chemistry.
+A mathematics-intensive high school course that gives students a rigorous foundation in chemistry.
 Over the year, material will include such topics as kinetics, acids and bases, solutions, atomic structure, and gas.
 Students who take this course should be well prepared for a challenging university chemistry course.
 Prerequisite: Algebra I. Homework: 2-4 hours per week.

 Students supply Introductory Chemistry: Concepts and Critical thinking (6th Edition)

-Chess (ages 10 to adult) A one-semester class Bob Woodworth
+Chess (ages 7-14) Bob Woodworth

 Learn the basic rules of chess, how the pieces move and their values, and also include a brief history of the game plus minor tactics/strategy and some simple checkmates and stalemate tactics.